TriteHexagon/Midi2ASM-Converter/README.md

 It uses [DryWetMidi](https://github.com/melanchall/drywetmidi) for the MIDI-processing logic.

+**NOTE:** This program is still in beta and I'm not a professional programmer. **Weird bugs might happen!** Please leave a issue report so I can help you fix them.
+There's a list of known bugs below which I either can't fix or don't know how to.

 ## Features
 * Converts the notes in the MIDI file into the note commands used in pokecrystal in an .asm file.
 * Support for legacy and new pokecrystal commands, and pokered/pokeyellow commands.